Church of St Chad, Lichfield: St Chad's Well

 St Chad's Well is located in the churchyard to the north-west of the church.
 It was built over what was a sacred spring, where St Chad is reputed to have prayed on a stone at the spring, baptised his converts and healed peoples' ailments.
 It had become a popular place of pilgrimage by the 16th century.

-In the 1830s James Rawson, a local physician, saw to it that the water supply was improved and an ornate octagonal stone structure erected over the well.
+In the 1830s James Rawson, a local physician, saw to it that the water supply was improved and an ornate octagonal stone structure was erected over the well.
 When the water dried up by the early 1920s, the well was lined with brick and a pump was fitted to the spring that fed it.
 The stone structure was demolished in the 1950s and replaced with the simple timber structure and tiled canopy seen today.

 The well is still a popular site of pilgrimage for Anglicans and Catholics, traditionally decorated with flowers and greenery at a well-dressing ceremony on Maundy Thursday.
 The vines currently covering the canopy are a traditional Christian symbol of the Eucharist wine.

 Other features

 Monuments

 The monuments in the church include two in the south wall of the chancel with Johnsonian connections.
 One is to Lucy Porter (died 1786), Dr Johnson's stepdaughter.
 Below is a memorial to Catherine Chambers (died 1767), servant to Michael Johnson and his family.
-It was erected in 1910 after her tomb and that of Lucy Porter had been discovered during work on the chancel floor.
+It was erected in 1910 after her tomb and that of Lucy Porter were discovered during work on the chancel floor.

 A statue of St Chad was placed over the south porch in 1930 by Lady Blomefield in memory of her husband, Sir Thomas Blomefield of Windmill House (died 1928).
 In 1949 a screen was erected across the tower arch in memory of Alderman J. R. Deacon (died 1942) by his widow.

 The east end of the south aisle was formed into a Lady chapel in 1952 as a memorial to the fallen in the Second World War.